Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions. Common causes include:

 We use our medical knowledge to:

-- Effectively communicate with your healthcare providers
+- Communicate clearly with your healthcare providers.

 Aggressive Negotiation